 Princeton’s residential college system provides students not simply with housing and dining options, but advising and other resources to assist them in taking advantage of all that Princeton has to offer.
 There are currently six residential colleges whose goal is to “create a strong sense of community, collaboration and mutual respect, and to support individual initiative and personal growth;” and “to help students develop such core values as honesty, integrity and fairness, and to encourage creativity, curiosity, collegiality, resourcefulness, a capacity for leadership and a sense of responsibility for their own well-being and the well-being of others.”*

 While all first- and second-year students are required to live in one of the six residential colleges, juniors and seniors have additional options for housing and dining.
 Regardless of where they choose to live, upperclassmen retain a link to a residential college, and interaction among all class years is encouraged.

 Each college is supervised by a senior faculty member, the head of college, who provides vision and direction for the social and academic activities of that community.
-Each head of college is assisted by a full-time staff consisting of a dean, director of studies, director of student life, college administrator, and college secretary.
+Each head of college is assisted by a full-time staff consisting of a dean, director of studies, director of student life, college program administrator, and college office coordinator.